 Slow cooking chicken is an easy, on the counter way to braise.
 For added flavor when cooking in a slow cooker you can brown your chicken thighs (however, that does add time and another step).
 Slow Cooker Thai Chicken Thighs are loaded with Asian flavor from ginger, soy sauce, KRAFT Asian Toasted Sesame Dressing and PLANTERS Creamy Peanut Butter.
 Cooked in a slow cooker without browning, it’s a great example of how much flavor you can get from a slow cooker without browning.
 We have many slow cooker chicken recipes that can make your weeknights so much easier.

-How to Fry Chicken Thighs
+How to Cook Chicken Thighs: Frying

 There are few dishes more delicious than crispy fried chicken.
 When recipes like this amazing Fried Chicken call for 2½ pounds of chicken, there’s no reason that you can’t make just thighs.
 Tips for perfection include patting the chicken dry before seasoning, and being sure the oil is between 325°F and 350°F. Canola, corn, peanut, safflower and soybean oils are excellent choices for frying.
 Be sure to shake excess coating from chicken before placing in oil.